What is the Massachusetts Clean Heat Standard?

 If you live in a home with an oil or gas furnace or boiler, like most people in Massachusetts, turning up the heat is the end of an unseen odyssey for your heating fuel.
 Between drilling, refining, and transport, fuels can travel thousands of miles before they are delivered into homes and burned for heat.
 Clearly, there’s a lot more to protecting our buildings from the frigid cold than turning a thermostat on.

 Unfortunately, almost every stage of this process favors dirty fossil fuels that damage our climate and our health.
 In fact, the negative health impacts of fuels like natural gas now surpass coal.
-And, with over half of state residents relying on gas for heating and 23% on oil and propane, fossil fuels are clearly dominating the Commonwealth’s heating systems.
+And, with over half of state residents relying on gas for their home heating systems and 23% on oil and propane, fossil fuels are clearly dominating the Commonwealth’s heating systems.
 So how can we transition off these fuels without sacrificing affordable home heating?

 How Would a Massachusetts Clean Heat Standard Work?

 A Clean Heat Standard would be run by environmental regulators.
-It would require companies that sell polluting fuels (primarily gas, oil, and propane) to change how they serve their customers or pay a fee into programs encouraging customers to adopt electric heating systems.
+It would require companies that sell polluting fuels (primarily gas, oil, and propane) to change how they serve their customers or pay a fee into programs encouraging customers to adopt electric home heating systems.

 What does this mean for you if you use gas or oil to heat?
 Under a well-designed program, fuel companies and gas utilities could transition some customers to cleaner heating options, like a geothermal network using heat pumps to capture the natural heat generated underground by the earth.
 They could also pay another company to help customers weatherize their homes or install heat pumps.

-Would the Program Help Everyone?
+Would the Clean Heat Standard Program Help Everyone?

 Can a Clean Heat Standard Slash Climate-Damaging Pollution?

 Massachusetts’ climate laws require drastically slashing pollution by 2030 on the way to net zero by 2050.
 Even former Governor Baker’s climate and energy team acknowledged that continuing to burn fuels, including alternative fuels, to heat homes and businesses can’t be a major part of our climate solutions.
-CLF believes that the Commonwealth’s Clean Heat Standard should focus exclusively on heat pumps, geothermal networks, and other heating technologies that will actually make a dent in slashing carbon pollution and don’t require burning dirty fuels.
+CLF believes a well-designed Clean Heat Standard should focus exclusively on heat pumps, geothermal networks, and other heating technologies that will actually make a dent in slashing carbon pollution and don’t require burning dirty fuels.

 What Comes Next for the Massachusetts Clean Heat Standard?